 Time frame: 4 weeks for each assessment period (intervention duration)

-Subjects will be recording the duration (time in minutes:seconds) from vaginal entry to ejaculation for each condom use.
-The outcome is evaluated by the change from baseline with the Test Condom B compared to the Control NRL Condom, over a 4-week assessment period.
+Participants recorded the duration from vaginal entry to ejaculation for each condom use.
+The outcome was evaluated by the change from baseline with the Test Condom B compared to the Control NRL Condom, over a 4-week assessment period.
+This outcome was to measure the per participant's average IELT time per condom type.
+It did not analyze all condom uses or sexual encounters as a unit, rather those were taken as an average per participant, in order to effectively run a Generalized Linear Mixed Model.
+This outcome measure data was collected and analyzed for 150 male participants.

 Time frame: 4 weeks for each assessment period (intervention duration)

-Subjects will be recording the duration (time in minutes:seconds) from vaginal entry to ejaculation for each condom use.
-The outcome is evaluated by the proportion of subjects who achieve an increase of 2, 3 and 4 minutes from baseline in each of the Test Condom A and Test Condom B compared to the Control NRL Condom.
+Participants recorded the duration from vaginal entry to ejaculation for each condom use.
+The outcome was evaluated by the proportion of participants who achieved an increase of 2, 3 and 4 minutes from baseline in each of the Test Condom A and Test Condom B compared to the Control NRL Condom.
+The odds ratio compares the odds of achieving a given duration increase (e.g., ≥2 minutes) with Test Condom A or B to the odds of achieving the same increase with the Control Condom.
+An odds ratio greater than 1 suggests the test condom is more effective than the control in helping participants reach that milestone.
+This outcome measure data was collected and analyzed for 150 male participants.

 Time frame: 4 weeks for each assessment period (intervention duration)

-The outcome is assessed by the measure of EMSEX (Event-level Male Sexual) pleasure scale questionnaire, a subject perceived questionnaire, at the end of a 4-week assessment period when using Test Condom A or Test Condom B compared with the Control NRL Condom.
+The outcome was assessed by the measure of EMSEX (Event-level Male Sexual) pleasure scale questionnaire, a subject perceived questionnaire, at the end of a 4-week assessment period when using Test Condom A or Test Condom B compared with the Control NRL Condom.
 EMSEX pleasure scale is a 11-item scale which assesses sexual pleasure at the event level.
 For each item, the range spans the entirety of the potential range from 0 (zero) to 100 (one hundred).
+This outcome measure data was collected and analyzed for 150 male participants.

 Time frame: 4 weeks for each assessment period (intervention duration)

-The outcome is assessed by the measure of Patient Global Impression of Change (PGIC), a subject perceived questionnaire, at the end of a 4-week assessment period when using Test Condom A or Test Condom B compared with the Control NRL Condom.
+The outcome was assessed by the measure of Patient Global Impression of Change (PGIC), a subject perceived questionnaire, at the end of a 4-week assessment period when using Test Condom A or Test Condom B compared with the Control NRL Condom.
 The PGIC is a 7-point response scale (Very much better, Better, Little better, No change, Little worse, Worse, Very much worse).
+This outcome measure data was collected and analyzed for 150 male participants.

 Time frame: 4 weeks for each assessment period (intervention duration)